 The Office of Student Development and Success (OSDS) helps students develop a passion and sense of pride for their Lee College of Engineering education and chosen profession by becoming self-motivated and independent learners, problem solvers, and professionals.

 Students are engaged in a variety of hands-on learning in and out of class throughout their four-year experience.

-- The residential Freshman Learning Community and Engage ME! program provide unique and exciting opportunities for students to learn together and build long-lasting friendships.
+- The residential Freshman Learning Community and WE Engage! and Engage ME! programs provide unique and exciting opportunities for students to learn together and build long-lasting friendships.

 - Peer-coaching and Supplemental Instruction offered through the MAPS Program help students develop and apply academic success strategies.

 - Design courses allow students to build and test their designs to see if they meet specifications and to learn from failure analysis.

 - Networking opportunities with employers and alumni help students develop and apply professional and leadership skills.